-Email phishing is the main delivery source of ransomware viruses such as RAA, Zepto and Locky.
-However, surprising new figures from Juniper Research state that under one third of organisations actively monitor emails for phishing attempts.
+Email Phishing is the main delivery source of Ransomware viruses such as RAA, Zepto and Locky.
+However, surprising new figures from Juniper Research state that under one third of organisations actively monitor emails for Phishing attempts.

-The new strain of RAA Ransomware
+What is the new strain of RAA Ransomware?

 The RAA Ransomware virus that emerged in June this year is still causing havoc to businesses around the world.
-However, in recent weeks the virus has been developed, and the data stealing ‘pony’ Trojan contained within can now install malware to encrypt machines even if they’re offline.
-(Learn more about the different types of Malware)
+However, in recent weeks the virus has been developed, and the data stealing ‘pony’ Trojan contained within can now install Malware to encrypt machines even if they’re offline.
+Learn more about the different types of Malware.

 To make it much harder for anti-virus software to intercept the newer strain of the RAA virus, it now arrives via email in a password protected ZIP file (previously it was delivered in a standard Zip file).
-To further optimise the delivery rate, Hackers now make the emails containing the malware sound less alarming to recipients as they mention that ‘due to security reasons’ the file attached has been protected.
+To further optimise the delivery rate, hackers now make the emails containing the malware sound less alarming to recipients as they mention that ‘due to security reasons’ the file attached has been protected.

-The Pony Trojan
+What is The Pony Trojan?

-The ‘Pony’ Trojan contained in the new strain of this virus is a form of data stealing malware that’s capable of stealing the users login credentials.
+The ‘Pony’ Trojan contained in the new strain of this virus is a form of data stealing Malware that’s capable of stealing the users login credentials.

 For hackers, the ability to get their hands on corporate credentials is like gold dust.
 As login credentials provide the opportunity for them to use legitimate business accounts to easily spread the Trojan to a much wider audience within a business and increase their criminal bank balance.
 Login credentials are worth a lot of money and will likely be sold to other cyber criminals.
 This will likely mean that the original recipient may be targeted for a second or third time.